Iniciaste sesión como:

-Flowers symbolize Buddha's compassion and represent purity and beauty.
+Flowers symbolize the Buddha's compassion and represent purity and beauty.
 Their haste in withering reminds us of the impermanent nature of life.
 They are arranged to the left of the altar.

 The rin is used to signal the start, pause and end of a service.